monome/docs/docs/crow/index.md

 ## Technical

-Crow ships pre-calibrated, but it is possible to re-run the automatic calibration.
+crow ships pre-calibrated, but it is possible to re-run the automatic calibration.
 There are also a subset of commands for managing the state of the device and contents of flash memory.

 See the [technical](technical) page for further details.